daixtrose/cmake_utilities/README.md

 It extends CMake's [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature such that all dependency information is collected in a separate file in the top-level of the repository, thereby avoiding repetitive code in the CMake files and enabling efficient configuration management.

 In addition, these utilities provide support for developers to apply code changes distributed across dependencies and the dependent code base.
 When configured accordingly, these utilities will put dependencies (and dependencies of dependencies) outside the standard [`${CMAKE_BINARY_DIR}`](https://cmake.org/cmake/help/latest/variable/CMAKE_BINARY_DIR.html#cmake-binary-dir)`/_deps` structure to a user-defined place in the filesystem.
 The dependency hierarchy tree gets unfolded into a flat structure.
 Debugging information will be adapted accordingly.
-It is possible to have mutiple build directories point to the very same codebase.
+It is possible to have multiple build directories point to the very same codebase.

 Although this project was designed to meet the needs of C++ developers, extra effort went into not having any dependency beyond CMake itself, so this project can be used in other context, e.g. as a drop-in replacement for [`svn externals`](https://svnbook.red-bean.com/en/1.7/svn.advanced.externals.html) in a git project.